Terry Crisp

 Terrance Arthur Crisp (born May 28, 1943) is a Canadian former professional ice hockey coach and player.
 Crisp played ten seasons in the National Hockey League for the Boston Bruins, St. Louis Blues, New York Islanders and Philadelphia Flyers between 1965 and 1977.
 Crisp coached for 11 seasons in the National Hockey League for the Philadelphia Flyers, Calgary Flames and Tampa Bay Lightning.
-He currently is a radio and TV broadcaster for the Nashville Predators.
-On October 30, 2021, the Predators announced Crisp will be retiring from his broadcast duties at the end of the 2021-22 season.
+Crisp also worked as a radio and TV broadcaster for the Nashville Predators.
+Crisp retired from his broadcast duties at the end of the 2021-22 season.